Louise222/Stanford-Machine-Learning/README.md

 # Stanford-Machine-Learning

-Homework for Coursera Course: Machine Learning, Andrew Ng.
+Programming Exercises for Coursera Course: Machine Learning, Andrew Ng.

 This is a eleven-week course.
 Dec 28th, 2015 - Mar 21th, 2016.